tiburon-security/sriracha-iq/README.md

 - [ ] Demonstrate integration with triage data collection tool, like KAPE.
 Maybe even write a custom KAPE collection YAML file to include with prject
 - [ ] Plaso Integration?
 - [ ] nmap integration
+- [ ] network config ingest - could be used to find bad settings (i.e. no portsec) and maybe even for rudimentary physical mapping

 ## Viewing Data